 - Advanced rowers looking to work on foundational skills before continuing on to more advanced rapids

 This land based course is designed for graduates of our Class III Rowing School looking to learn more about responsible techniques for safety and rescue.
 We highly recommend taking this course prior to the Class IV Rowing School.

 Class IV Rowing School

-As a follow-up to our Class III Rowing School, the Class IV Rowing School focuses on team boating with a strong emphasis on whitewater safety skills.
+The Class IV Rowing School focuses on team boating with a strong emphasis on whitewater safety skills.
 Topics covered on this course focus on safety and include scouting rapids, raft flipping, boating as a team, and a taste of swiftwater rescue skills.

 These courses take place during the spring in the Columbia Gorge.
 This means that waters will be chilly and rapids will be challenging.
 We require that all Class IV Rowing School participants have prior Class III experience.
 This course is perfect for rowers who: